 This tool was hot forged, in the same way that I made this hook wrench.
 I hardened and tempered its tip.

 These tools are also very easy to make.
 You just have to adapt a steel bar of suitable size to take the cutting bit, either of high speed steel or tungsten carbide.
 It’s easy to hot forge the bar into a curve to make hollowing tools.

 You can buy square or round HSS tool bits from Ebay.
 All that is necessary is to drill a hole in the end of the steel bar with one or more tapped cross holes for grub screws that will hold the HSS securely in place.
 More simply, you can just glue the bit into the hole.
 Heat will release it later if necessary.

 You can silver-solder or braze flat section HSS tool bits to the top of the bar, with or without making a step for them.
 I used this method to make a ‘fluteless gouge’.

 Tungsten carbide cutting bits usually go on top of the steel bar, with a single locking screw through the bit into a tapped hole in the bar.

-Two carbide tipped scrapers.
-I made the one below from a solid carbide burr and shaped it with a diamond burr in a Dremel tool.
+I made the lower of the two scrapers shown below from a solid carbide burr and shaped it with a diamond burr in a Dremel tool.

 This is a tool like a woodturners’ point tool, with three flats ground on a round bar, in this case of high speed steel.
 You use a graver for turning mild steel freehand.
 See my post on turning metal in a wood lathe for details.
-It can of course be used for wood, too.
+Gravers work on wood too.
 You can make a graver from square bar by grinding a single diamond-shaped flat from one corner to the one diagonally opposite, at an angle.
 This gives two cutting edges.

 Please pay attention to safety when using homemade tools.
 There can be risks if you exceed their safe limits.
 Don’t use homemade tools if you are an inexperienced turner because you may not recognise these limits.
 If you can’t rely on your own judgement, don’t try it!